 - Scope 3 allows for the treatment of all other indirect emissions associated with logistics, use of materials, supplies, and waste disposal, including emissions generated by service and manufacturing companies working for the reporting company and their upstream suppliers.

 A gigabit is a unit of information or a unit of storage capacity.
 One gigabit is equivalent to 1,000,000,000 bits.

 General Packet Radio Service is a data transmission technology for mobile communications networks, e.g., for transmitting Internet pages to cell phones.
-Billing is usually based on the volume of data.

 The American Global Positioning System uses satellite signals to determine a user’s instantaneous location.
 Even navigation is possible using appropriate maps.